glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 - Value ratios:
-  - EQ: Divendend yield, cash flow yied, earnings yield
+  - EQ: Dividend yield, cash flow yield, earnings yield
-  - FX: Short term interest rate differentials, Carrry in currencies
+  - FX: Short term interest rate differentials, Carry in currencies
   - CO: Roll yield, Carry in commodities
   - FI: yield spread, YTM and term premiums
-- Momentum, Trend: most recnet 12-month trend; MA crossover
+- Momentum, Trend: most recent 12-month trend; MA crossover

 ### e. identify behavioral biases that arise in asset allocation and recommend methods to overcome them.

 How to deal with behavior biases
 - Loss-aversion: In goals-based investing, loss-aversion bias can be mitigated by framing risk in terms of shortfall probability or by funding high-priority goals with low-risk assets.
 - Illusion of Control: The illusion of control can be mitigated by using the global market portfolio as the starting point in developing the asset allocation.
 - Mental Accounting: Goals-based investing incorporates mental accounting directly into the asset allocation solution.
 Each goal is aligned with a discrete sub-portfolio, and the investor can specify the acceptable level of risk for each goal.
-Provided each of the subportfolios lies along the same efficient frontier, the sum of the subportfolios will also be efficient.
+Provided each of the subportfolios lies along the same efficient frontier, the sum of the sub-portfolios will also be efficient.
 - Representative Bias: The strongest defenses against recency bias are an objective asset allocation process and a strong governance framework.
 - Framing Bias: The framing effect can be mitigated by presenting the possible asset allocation choices with multiple perspectives on the risk/reward trade-off.
 - Availability Bias: Familiarity bias (a bias stems from availability bias) can be mitigated by using the global market portfolio as the starting point in developing the asset allocation, where deviations from this baseline portfolio must be thoughtfully considered and rigorously vetted.